 Admission to the Ph.D. program in the Graduate Field of Communication at Cornell University is highly competitive.
 The Graduate Admissions Committee considers several factors for admission to the graduate program, and all applicants must meet the general admission requirements of the Cornell University Graduate School.
 Once admitted, all students are fully funded by the Department, as described below, provided suitable progress is being made toward completing the degree.

 Please note Communication applications are accepted only for the Fall term.
-The application deadline is December 15, 2017, by which all application materials must be submitted (including GRE and TOEFL/IELTS scores).
+The application deadline is December 1, 2018, by which all application materials must be submitted (including GRE and TOEFL/IELTS scores).
 Letters of recommendation are due by December 15, 2018.

 (Please upload all requested materials into the application; please do not mail in hard copies of your materials)

 Statement of purpose